natsci-droid/natsci-droid.github.io/_posts/2021-01-26-Classifying Dog Breeds.md

 #### Data Preprocessing
 Data required preprocessing before it can be passed to the pre-trained model.
 The steps are:
 1) Load image and convert to 3D tensor with dimensions 224 x 224 x 3.
 The first two dimensions are the spatial pixels of the image and the third is the number of chanels for a colour image.
 2) Convert to 4D tensor.
 The model expects a 4D tensor, where the first dimension is the batch number.
 For single images, this is achieved with a shape of 1 x 224 x 224 x 3.
-3) The channels are then converted from RGB to BGR using Keras' preprocess_input function in the keras.applications.resnet50 library
+3) The channels are then converted from RGB to BGR using Keras' preprocess_input function in the keras.applications.resnet50 library.
-4) The same preprocess_input function also normalises the images by subtracting the mean from every pixel in each image
+4) The same preprocess_input function also normalises the images by subtracting the mean from every pixel in each image.

 #### Implementation
 With the model and pre-trained weights loaded, only the predict function need be called to classify the images.
 This returns a class label, many of which are dog classes.
 Labels 268 to 11 of ImageNet are dog classes, so if any of these are returned, a dog is detected.
 A wrap around function tests these classes and returns True if one is present.